 Holdco will be treated as a U.S. person for these purposes.
 If Holdco is a U.S. Shareholder in a non-U.S. entity that is treated as a CFC, each U.S. Holder of our common shares (without regard to its percentage ownership) generally will be required to include in income on a current basis its allocable share of the CFC's "Subpart F" income reported by Holdco and allocated to us.
 Subpart F income includes dividends, interest, net gain from the sale or disposition of securities, non-actively managed rents and certain other passive types of income.
 The aggregate Subpart F income inclusions in any taxable year relating to a particular CFC are limited to such entity's current earnings and profits.
 These inclusions are treated as ordinary income (whether or not such inclusions are attributable to net capital gains).
-Thus, a shareholder may be required to report as ordinary income its allocable share of the CFC's Subpart F income reported by Holdco and allocated to us without corresponding receipts of cash.
+Thus, a shareholder may be required to report as ordinary income its allocable share of the CFC's Subpart F income reported by Holdco and allocated to us without corresponding receipts of cash and may not benefit from capital gain treatment with respect to the portion of our earnings (if any) attributable to net capital gains of the CFC.